Kitware/geowatch/docs/smartflow_running_the_system.rst

     docker push registry.smartgitlab.com/kitware/$WATCH_IMAGE

+**How to make a quick image update**

+See: Update the code / models in an existing image

 How to Bake a Model into a Pyenv Dockerfile
 -------------------------------------------

 Assuming that you have already build a pyenv docker image we will add a model to it.

 .. code:: bash